+1 Introduction

-- 1 Introduction - 1.1 Background
+1.1 Background

-In defining LEADIR-PS, $N^2 I^2$ acknowledged that a new approach that avoids pressure vessels, low boiling point coolants, and complex safety systems was required to achieve both safety and economic requirements.
+In defining LEADIR-PS, N^2I^2 acknowledged that, to be successful in the market, a Small Modular Reactor (SMR) had to be dramatically different from current water cooled reactors, and provide substantially increased safety and simplicity.
+Specifically, a new approach that avoids pressure vessels, low boiling point coolants, and complex safety systems is required to achieve both safety and economic requirements.
 At the same time, the need to employ proven technologies in order to avoid development costs and long development schedules was recognized.
-Extensive investigation of commercial and demonstrated nuclear technologies resulted in the selection of the technologies summarized in Section 1.2 for LEADIR-PS power plants.
+Extensive investigation of commercial and demonstrated nuclear technologies resulted in selection of the technologies summarized in Section 1.2 for LEADIR-PS.
+The use of well-established technologies also reduces licencing risks.